turbot/guardrails-docs/docs/getting-started/getting-started-gcp/send-alert-to-email/index.md

 ## Step 9: Trigger the notification

 Now, in the GCP console, change the label `environment:development` to `environment:production`.
-The calculated policy setting, which had evaluated to `Skip`,  label.
 The calculated policy setting, which had evaluated to `Skip`, now evaluates to `Check: Uniform`.
 And because you left the bucket’s access control in the fine-grained state, the bucket’s control for access control now transitions to `Alarm`.

 <p><img alt="observe-unlabeled-bucket-in-alarm" src="/images/docs/guardrails/getting-started/getting-started-gcp/send-alert-to-email/bucket-in-alarm.png"/></p>